BIOPIC: Fungal Biomarkers for Diagnosis and Response to Therapy for Pediatric Candidemia

 Fungal Biomarkers for Diagnosis and Response to Therapy for Pediatric

-This study will create an international multi-center cohort of children with new clinical concern for infection while in the ICU.
-The study will be collected at 23 US sites and 18 International sites; other sites may be added in the future.
-Sites used are part of the International Pediatric Fungal Network (PFN; www.ipfn.org).
-We plan to enroll a total of 500 high-risk inpatients over the course of four years.
-The study plans to prospectively enroll pediatric ICU patients at high-risk of developing invasive candidiasis over a four year period.
+This study will create an international multi-center cohort of children with new clinical concern for infection while in the hospital.
+Sites used are part of the International Pediatric Fungal Network (ipfn.org).
+The study plans to prospectively enroll pediatric patients at high-risk of developing invasive candidiasis over a four year period.
 The study duration per subject will be up to 14 days for blood collection and 30 days for data collection from the medical record.
-Additionally, inpatient clinical data up to 14 days prior to the first blood draw will be collected.
-The subject will be participating in the study up to 30 days from the day the first blood draw is collected.

 For the first aim, this study will assemble a prospective cohort of pediatric patients at high-risk for developing invasive candidiasis.
-Blood samples for biomarker testing will be obtained at the time a patient has a clinical indication for blood culture attainment.
+Blood samples for biomarker testing will be obtained within 24-hours of a patient having a clinical indication for blood culture attainment.
 To accomplish the second aim, additional blood sampling will be performed in the sub-set of patients that are found to have invasive candidiasis.
-For the third aim, leftover blood samples following biomarker testing from all consenting participants will be stored in a biobank.
+For the third aim, remnant blood samples following biomarker testing from all consenting participants will be stored in a biobank.
 This biobank will be used to examine future, currently undeveloped, biomarker assays in an effort to further reduce the time to diagnosis of invasive candidiasis.

 Invasive Candidiasis IPFN Pediatric Fungal Biomarker Assays Candida Pediatric ICU patient